(Excerpt from the book, “AntiChrist Emerging: the surge of anti-Semitism”)

 The NAR Version of Covenant Theology

-The reason NAR’s anti-Zionism is obscure is because they are not classic anti-Judaic.
-However, the fact is the NAR’s Covenant Theology view of Israel is tantamount with Replacement Theology NAR should not be trusted as “doves” where it concerns Israel.
+NAR’s anti-Semitism/anti-Zionism is obscure is because they do not appear traditionally anti-Judaic.
+The fact that the NAR’s Covenant Theology view of Israel is tantamount with Replacement Theology is the reason they should not be trusted as “doves” where it concerns Israel.

 “Covenant Theology is inescapably Dominion Theology.”